Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about leukemia sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Todd Gersten, M.D. is a hematologist-oncologist at the Florida Cancer Specialists & Research Institute in Wellington, Florida.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Shira Hornstein graduated from Dartmouth College in 2021 with degrees in government and biology.
-Learn more about her here
+Learn more about her here.

 Related Articles

-Leukemia is a type of blood cancer in which the bone marrow makes too many abnormal white blood c...
+Leukemia is a type of cancer that starts in the bone marrow and can move into the blood.
+Staging,...

-Leukemia is a type of blood cancer in which the bone marrow makes too many abnormal white blood c...
+Leukemia is a type of cancer that starts in the bone marrow and can move into the blood.
+Staging,...

 Leukemia Cutis: Photos, Prevalence, and Treatment